Camillo Golgi

-Camillo Golgi (/it/; 7 July 1843 – 21 January 1926) was an Italian biologist and pathologist who was awarded the 1906 Nobel Prize in Physiology or Medicine for his works on the central nervous system.
+Camillo Golgi (/ˈɡɒldʒi/, /it/; 7 July 1843 – 21 January 1926) was an Italian biologist and pathologist who was awarded the 1906 Nobel Prize in Physiology or Medicine for his works on the central nervous system.
 He studied medicine at the University of Pavia (where he later spent most of his professional career) between 1860 and 1868 under the tutelage of Cesare Lombroso.
 Inspired by pathologist Giulio Bizzozero, he pursued research in the nervous system.
 His discovery of a staining technique called black reaction (sometimes called Golgi's method or Golgi's staining in his honour) in 1873 was a major breakthrough in neuroscience.
 Several structures and phenomena in anatomy and physiology are named for him, including the Golgi apparatus, the Golgi tendon organ and the Golgi tendon reflex.

 Golgi and the Spanish biologist Santiago Ramón y Cajal were jointly awarded the Nobel Prize in Physiology or Medicine in 1906 "in recognition of their work on the structure of the nervous system".

 Biography

 Camillo Golgi was born on 7 July 1843 in the village of Corteno near Brescia, in the province of Brescia (Lombardy), at the time Kingdom of Lombardy–Venetia, today Italy.
 The village is now named Corteno Golgi in his honour.
-His father Alessandro Golgi was a physician and district medical officer, originally from Pavia.
+He was the son of Alessandro and Carolina Golgi, and his father was a physician and district medical officer, originally from Pavia.
 In 1860, he entered the University of Pavia to study medicine, and earned his medical degree in 1865.
 He did an internship at the San Matteo Hospital (now IRCCS Policlinico San Matteo Foundation).
 During his internship he briefly worked as a civil physician in the Italian Army, and as assistant surgeon at the Novara Hospital (now Azienda Ospedaliero Universitaria Maggiore della Carità di Novara).
 At the same time he was also involved in the medical team for investigating cholera epidemic in villages around Pavia.

 In 1867, he resumed his academic study under the supervision of Cesare Lombroso.
-Lombroso was a renowned scientist in medical psychology such as genius, madness and criminality.
+Lombroso was a renowned scientist in medical psychology with an expertise in mental conditions such as genius, madness and criminality.
 Inspired by Lombroso, Golgi wrote a thesis on the etiology of mental disorders, from which he obtained his M.D. in 1868.
 He became more interested in experimental medicine, and started attending the Institute of General Pathology headed by Giulio Bizzozero.
 Three years his junior, Bizzozero was an eloquent teacher and experimenter, who specialised in histology of the nervous system and the properties of bone marrow.
 The most important research publications of Golgi were directly or indirectly influenced by Bizzozero.
 The two became so close that they lived in the same building; and Golgi later married Bizzozero's niece, Lina Aletti.
 By 1872, Golgi was an established clinician and histopathologist.
 He, however, had no opportunity as a tenured professor in Pavia to pursue teaching and research in neurology.